-The architecture of this complex is some of the most unique in the city.
+Another place, with famous architecture in Paris, is the Centre Georges Pompidou.
+This complex is some of the most unique in the city!
 The inner design of the building is exposed, showing off its colorful tubes and modern design.
 It was completed in the 1970s by architects from Italy and the United Kingdom.
-The center draws visitors just for its vibrant structural patterns, but it also provides plenty for groups to do as well.
+The center draws in visitors just for its vibrant structural patterns.
+However, it also provides plenty for groups to do so at the same time.
 Visit the Musée National d’Art Moderne to see a massive collection of modern art, or stop by the library within.
 There is also an observation deck on the top floor with fantastic views of the city.
-Check the schedule for when you’re planning your trip, as they often host festivals, movies or lectures that you and your family and friends can enjoy together.
+Check the schedule for when you’re planning your trip, as they often host festivals, movies or lectures that you, your family and your friends can enjoy together.

-While the Louvre is interesting with its blend of old and new, the Musée d’Orsay is a stunning museum housed in an old train station.
-It has been remodeled, but the inside of the building still looks remarkably similar to its original function.
+While the Louvre is interesting with its blend of old and new, the Musée d’Orsay is a stunning museum and a magnificent representation of famous architecture.
+In Paris, trains were a very common way to get around.
+That is why it’s no surprise that when this old train station stopped being used, as new trains and stations were being built, this old station was then converted into a museum.
+It has now been remodeled, but the inside of the building still looks remarkably similar to its original function.
 The unique setting makes it an exciting, inspiring place to view an amazing collection of artwork—and it also felt like stepping back in time.
-Works include those by impressionist and post-impressionist artists like Monet, Seurat, Gauguin, Van Gogh and Degas.
+If you are searching for a more intimate setting to view art than the Louvre, Musée d’Orsay is a perfect fit.
+Works inside the Musée d’Orsay include those by impressionist and post-impressionist artists like Monet, Seurat, Gauguin, Van Gogh, and Degas.

 Bibliothèque Nationale de France

 Around the same time the Louvre was remodeled, the French president had the country’s national library constructed in Paris.
-Four buildings were constructed, forming the corners of a rectangular piece of land.
+The architect, Dominique Perrault ended up winning the design competition to build this library in 1989.
+Four buildings were built, forming the corners of a rectangular piece of land.
 Each building, though minimalist, was designed in an ‘L’ shape to look like open books.
-The courtyard within the structures was planted with trees, provided a nice bit of nature to complement the literature within.
-Tourists aren’t granted access to the levels with books, but there are reading rooms so take your own books or wander the halls and search for public lectures to enjoy.
+The courtyard within the structures was planted with trees to create a beautiful public space to enjoy reflection and deep reading.
+It provided a nice bit of nature to complement the literature within.
+Unfortunately, tourists aren’t granted access to the levels with books, but there are reading rooms so take your own books or wander the halls and search for public lectures to enjoy.

 Notre Dame Cathedral

 As a major symbol of Gothic architecture, Notre Dame Cathedral draws visitors from around the world.
-It was finished in the 1300s, but has been updated since then.
+It was finished in the 1300s, but has been updated since then to make it one of the most famous architecture in Paris.
 With flying buttresses, stone gargoyles and chimeras, it is a spectacular sight to behold.
 To get up close and personal with the gargoyles and the bells in the tall tower, visitors will have to climb over 300 steps in narrow, spiraling staircases.
 This may not be the best activity if you have elderly family traveling in your group, but they can always wander the inside of the church while you go up.
 Inside, you’ll find plenty of adornment in the form of altars, paintings and statues.
 Stay for a church service to witness the prayer, choir singing and organ music of a large-scale Catholic mass.
 Even if you’re not religious, this is an interesting experience.

 Musée du quai Branly